 QED wall mounted speaker sockets WM07 for phono plug connections eg Tech+Link 2 phono to 2 phono cable.

-This QED WM07 twin pair of phono sockets is ideal for where you want to send line level audio, ie NON amplified audio, from one location to another.
+This QED WM07 twin pair of phono socket is ideal for where you want to send line level audio, ie NON amplified audio, from one location to another.
 For example if you have a stereo audio device eg a CD player and you want to send the sound to an amplifier eg a multiroom controller amp such as the Russound CAS44K or Sonos ZP120 Zone Player, through cables embedded in the wall.
 Note that the length of such embedded cable should be no greater than 20 metres.
 Beyond this distance we would suggest using the MuxLab stereo audio baluns.
 Both of these are balun systems using Category 5e cable.

 The QED WM15 two-way parallel speaker switch allows you to connect and switch two pairs of speakers in parallel from one amplifier.
 Parallel switching ensures best quality, but be careful as two pairs of speakers at 8 Ohm will lower the impedence to 4 Ohms.
 Check that your amplifier can handle this, before using.